I'm Gonna Getcha Good!: Chart performance

+"I'm Gonna Getcha Good!" debuted on the US Billboard Hot Country Singles & Tracks chart, known now as Hot Country Songs, on the week of October 19, 2002, at number 24, setting a new record for the highest debut by a female artist on the chart; Twain's record was kept until 2005, when Gretchen Wilson debuted at number 21 on the August 13 issue with "All Jacked Up".
+On rival magazine Radio & Recordss country airplay chart, the track debuted at number 21, which was the second highest debut ever behind Garth Brooks.

 Music video

+Filming and release

 The music video for "I'm Gonna Getcha Good!" was shot in London, UK and directed by Paul Boyd.
-The music video was created by visualist Ash Beck.
-It was filmed on August 22 and 23, 2002, and debuted on MTV on October 4, 2002.
+The music video was written and created by Visualist Ash Beck.
+It was filmed on August 22 and 23, 2002, and debuted on CMT's Most Wanted Live on October 4, 2002.
+A behind the scenes making of the video, Shania in London: Making the Video, premiered on October 11, 2002 to CMT as well.
+The video was rumored to have costed six million dollars, which would have made it the most expensive music video at the time.
+In total there are six versions of the "I'm Gonna Getcha Good!" video.
+The first to be released were the original versions of both the 'Red' and 'Green' radio mixes.
+These were later replaced by an 'SFX Edit' version for both Red and Green versions which featured more sound effects from the motorcycle and robot.
+The 'Blue' mix was released solely in India, and an alternative 'Red' version was released featuring only Twain and her band performing in the studio setting to the longer album version, unlike the original video which is shortened to suit the radio edit.

+Synopsis

 The video is set in a dystopian futuristic setting, with Twain riding a motorcycle out of a secret location and cruising around the city.
 She passes what she thinks is a rock sculpture, which then reveals to be a flying robot, who attempts to capture Twain and trap her.
 She manages to evade being captured by tricking the robot into one of its own traps, and narrowly dodges the explosion.
 Intercut throughout are scenes of Twain and a band performing in a music video studio setting behind a glass wall.
 Near the end of the video, she is revealed to be a clone of the actual Twain, who is nearby when she finds the robot's eye and throws it to break the glass.
 The video ends with the Twain-clone slowly stepping into the outside world.

-In total there are six versions of the "I'm Gonna Getcha Good!" video.
-The first to be released was the original version for both the 'Red' and 'Green' radio mixes.
-These were later replaced by an 'SFX Edit' version for both Red and Green versions which featured more sound effects from the motorcycle and robot.
-The 'Blue' mix was released solely in India, and an alternative 'Red' version was released featuring only Twain and her band performing in the studio setting to the longer album version, unlike the original video which is shortened to suit the radio edit.